 If you are investing in or establishing a company in Dubai’s mainland, you’ll need these documents as part of the Dubai investor visa application:

 - Bank Account IBAN Number of the sponsor

 - Memorandum Papers (MOA) as proof of the share of ownership

 - Partner’s current UAE visa (if applicable)

 Once you’ve established eligibility, please follow these steps.

 - apply for an entry permit at the immigration department, a typing centre or a Tasheel centre

 - visit any government health centre to acquire a medical fitness test.
 When filling out the entry permit form, you will be asked to name a health centre you want to visit

 - Emirates ID application typed at an Amer Centre.
 Submit that application at a Federal Authority for Identity and Citizenship centre and carry your original Emirates ID (if applicable), photographs of your family, and Emirates ID application of family members at the time of submission.
-If you have never applied for Emirates ID before, you will need to provide biometric data
+If you have never applied for an Emirates ID before, you will need to provide biometric data.

-- buy health insurance as part of your visa application
+- buy health insurance as part of your visa application.

 - to convert your visa status to an investor residence visa in Dubai, visit any of the Amer centres across the city.
 You can find Amer centres in Al Jafiliya, Al Twar, Dubai Festival City and Al Quoz